Back to School Budgets: Tips to Help You Save on Supplies

-Seems like back-to-school season hits the stores earlier every year, but no matter how many beach days or vacays you’ve had with the kids, that BTS shopping list can loom large over your wallet, especially if you have multiple children to equip.
+Seems like back-to-school season hits the stores earlier every year, but no matter how many beach days or vacays you’ve had with the kids, that Back to School shopping list can loom large over your wallet, especially if you have multiple children to equip.

-Pro tip: Share the spending limit with your kids to level-set expectations before you even head to the store.
+Pro tip: Share the spending limit with your kids to level-set expectations before heading to the store.

 Apart from not having to leave the house, the beauty of online shopping is that many sites have promo codes to help you save or even avoid paying for shipping.
 Just be sure to keep return costs in mind.

-Pro tip: If you have a tendency to forget to include the promo codes, add the Chrome extension Honey to your browser — it’ll automatically check for promo codes and rack up points that convert to HoneyGold, which you can use to save more money when shopping online.
+Pro tip: If you tend to forget to include the promo codes, add the Chrome extension Honey to your browser — it’ll automatically check for promo codes and rack up points that convert to HoneyGold, which you can use to save more money when shopping online.

 If your kids insist on wearing name brands, head to off-price retail stores like Marshall’s and TJ Maxx first, then look for markdowns near the back of your favorite retail stores.
 Avoid shopping online unless you’re certain your child hasn’t grown out of last year’s size for that same brand.